What Is the Best Way to Get Leaves out of a Pool

 There are a few different models on the market.
 One of the most popular is the Hayward W560 PoolVac Navigator.

-It attaches to standard 1.5″ pool vacuum hoses and is easy to empty the leaves that are collected.
-You can also fit a pool skimmer sock to trap smaller particles of debris too.
+It attaches to standard 1.5″ pool vacuum hoses and is easy to empty the collected leaves.
+You can also fit a pool skimmer sock to trap smaller debris particles.

 Zodiac Cyclonic Leaf Canister